UoB-COMSM0166/2025-group-21/README.md

 A core requirement for our game was an infinite, randomly generated terrain.
 This epic involved three key requirements:

-#### 1. Endless Terrain Generation
+#### Endless Terrain Generation

 We wanted the terrain to generate continuously as long as players stayed alive.
-While both Perlin noise and sine waves are common in procedural terrain generation, we chose sine waves for their smooth, rolling hills, which better suited our visual style.
+While both Perlin noise and sine waves are common in procedural terrain generation, we chose sine waves for their smooth, rolling slopes, which better suited our visual style.
 By generating sine curves within the screen’s bounds and incrementally increasing the x-offset, we achieved endless terrain generation.

 <div align="center">
     <p><b>Figure 1.</b> Evolution of our terrain generation over time.</p>
 </div>

-#### 2. Random and Unpredictable Terrain
+#### Random and Unpredictable Terrain

 To incorporate randomness, we combined multiple sine curves with varying amplitudes, frequencies, and phases.
 This summation created terrain with natural variation and unpredictability (see Figure 2).
 To ensure unique terrain for every session, we randomised the sine parameters using Math.random().